athoobj/employee-leave-attendance-final-project/README.md

 This project is the Angular front end for the **Employee Leave and Attendance System** developed as part of the COOP Training Final Project.

-The Angular application connects to the existing Spring Boot REST API and provides a complete user interface for authentication, role-based access, CRUD operations, leave request workflow, attendance operations, search, filtering, sorting, pagination, validation, and dashboard reporting.
+The Angular application connects to the existing Spring Boot REST API and provides a complete user interface for:

+- Authentication
+- Role-based access
+- Leave Request CRUD operations
+- Leave Request workflow
+- Attendance operations
+- Employees
+- Leave Types
+- Search
+- Filtering
+- Sorting
+- Pagination
+- Reactive Forms
+- Validation
+- Error handling
+- Dashboard summaries
+- Dashboard reports
+- Responsive user interface

-The application uses the existing Spring Boot backend and the existing project entities.
-No mock services, static arrays, or hardcoded application data are used instead of API calls.
+The Angular application uses the same topic, entities, business rules, and backend developed in the Spring Boot COOP Final Project.

+No mock services, static arrays, or replacement backend are used for application data.

-All application data is loaded from the Spring Boot backend using Angular `HttpClient` services.
+All application data is loaded from the Spring Boot REST API using Angular `HttpClient` services.

 ---